 Combat is frantic and confusing, with combatants ducking and diving and moving around quickly, while all sorts of explosions, clashes of weapons and other distractions are going on around them.
 Therefore the base difficulty of any attack in melee or at range is Average (TN 50).
 Use the character’s Physical Agility Attribute + appropriate Aptitude to attack.

-Most melee attacks will be Opposed Rolls, so deduct the defender’s relevant Attribute + Aptitude from the attacker’s TN.
+Most melee attacks will be Opposed Rolls, so decide which Attribute + Aptitude is relevant for the defender and make a roll for them..